-Amanda Briggs is a research associate in the Income and Benefits Policy Center at the Urban Institute.
+Amanda Briggs is a senior research associate in the Income and Benefits Policy Center at the Urban Institute.
 Her research focuses on the impact of technology on postsecondary learning, workforce development policy analysis and program evaluation, and employer involvement in education and training.

 Briggs is deputy director for the Career and Technical Education (CTE) CoLab Coalition and College Community of Practice (CCP) program, led by Urban.
 The program involves collaborating with five national partner organizations to convene and support a CCP of community and technical colleges and develop a toolbox of evidence-informed resources to reduce equity gaps in credit-bearing online postsecondary CTE.